rticommunity/rticonnextdds-examples/examples/dynamic_data_sequences/README.txt

 (such as user defined types).

 Dynamic data allows accessing to the elements of arrays and sequences using a 1-based index access.
-For this purpuse the use of methods such get_complex_member() or bind_complex_member() are required.
+For this purpose the use of methods such get_complex_member() or bind_complex_member() are required.

 Example description